sartaj/pipe-me/docs/README.md

 ### Babel

-To use the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator), you'll need to set up babel with the [pipeline-operator plugin](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-pipeline-operator).
+To use the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator), you'll need to add the [pipeline-operator plugin](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-pipeline-operator) to your babel config.

+### Fresh Install

+For setting up from scratch, the following should be adequate.

 ```json
 yarn add @babel/cli @babel/preset-env @babel/preset-plugin-proposal-pipeline --dev